 A red car points west.
 Darkness, plush pine trees and a lemon slice of moon backlight it.
 A gas pump nudges the car’s rear bumper.

-And I can’t think of a better way to define Gas Station Pulp than this image, designed by Sarah Pauls for our new imprint series, debuting Fall 2017.
+And I can’t think of a better way to define Gas Station Pulp than this image, designed by Sarah Pauls for our new imprint series, which debuted in 2018 with Mary Frisbee’s galvanizing chiller, Black Fin.
 Pauls’s image is Art Deco retro, a return to the past that also glances forward to the future, the west, the direction the car is pointing, and a possible new frontier in crime noir publishing.
 We want to travel the blue highways to the inner lives of complex psychological characters.
 Within Pauls’s black shadings are canvas-like markings around the rear driver-side tire and the “G” in the crest’s title, reminiscent of the opening title sequences to classic films like The Best Years of Our Lives and On the Waterfront.

 Classic lines, classic look.
 Shit, I want to order a series of gas-station shirts with this crest on the back and my name over the tire gauge in my left front pocket.
 Maybe even join a league just to bowl and show off these shirts.